 9. Explore Quirinale Hill

-Trajan’s Markets consist of several buildings structured in six layers on the slopes of Quirinale Hill.
+Trajan’s Markets consist of several buildings on the slopes of Quirinale Hill.
 One of the largest areas is called the Great Hemicycle, due to its concave shape.
 It touches Trajan’s Forum, the large archaeological site you can see from Piazza Venezia.

 Today, Trajan’s Markets are home to a stunning museum showcasing the findings from the Imperial Fora, the five fora along Via del Fori Imperiali, the road connecting Piazza Venezia to the Colosseum.

-As you walk through the market, you can’t help but marvel at the engineering feat required to build such a complex, a testament to the ingenuity of the Roman people and a fascinating look at how they lived and worked.
+As you walk through the market, you can’t help but marvel at the engineering feat required to build such a complex, a testament to Roman ingenuity and a fascinating look at how they lived and worked.

 As an added perk, you can access the actual Trajan’s Forum from the markets.